 Consumers will also help pay for the evolution of our electricity infrastructure through what can be likened to an infrastructure mortgage.
 The government has provided a large part of the money necessary to build a Smart Grid from its foundation, i.e., the existing grid.
 Consumers will then help pay these funds back over time to lessen impact on the national deficit.
 You may have already noticed a small surcharge on your electricity bill, known as the transmission and distribution service provider (TDSP) charge.
 Consider that to be your portion of the infrastructure mortgage — a small price to pay today for smaller electricity bills and cleaner air tomorrow.
 So, who’s footing the bill to convert to a smarter electricity grid?
 We all are.

 Renewable Energy in Support of a Smarter Grid

 Texas has emerged in recent years as a pioneer in renewable energy.
 The Lone Star State leads the nation in total operating wind-energy capacity.
 And if it were an independent country, Texas would rank sixth in the world in terms of total wind power production capacity.
 Initiatives are underway to expand the production of solar, nuclear and biomass energy sources to support the Smart Grid.

 Don't know your REP from your TDSP?
 No sweat.
 The energy-related terms defined below often show up on electricity bills and contracts.
 Understanding these terms can help you better grasp your bill and make smarter energy choices.

-The base charge is a flat fee on your electric bill that is applied each month regardless of the amount of kilowatt hour (kWh) used.
+A flat fee on your electric bill, applied each month regardless of the amount of kilowatt hour (kWh) used.

 A fixed kilowatt-hour charge for electricity consumed that is independent of other charges and/or adjustments.